-During our week travelling around Scotland, we enjoyed some fantastic plant-based food.
+During our road trip around Scotland we enjoyed some fantastic plant-based food.
 Typically, Scottish cuisine is very meat, game and dairy heavy, so I did struggle at times, especially in the rural areas.
 However the bigger cities, including Edinburgh and Glasgow, had some amazing plant-based offerings.
 Here are my mini-reviews of some of the places we went to.

 DINE Edinburgh has a beautiful restaurant space, with its nicely designed interior and gorgeous indoor tree centrepiece.
-Just as gorgeous is the presentation of its dishes.
+The dishes follow suit and are also incredibly well presented.
 However, that’s about as far as my praise extends.

 We went for dinner and I opted for gnocchi (which came with all of 4-5 pieces) and he opted for a fish dish.
 Our consensus was that the portions were far too small, moreover lacklustre, to justify the price.
-In terms of flavour, I wouldn’t say it was notably better than bistro food, just better presented.
-I regret to be negative, but as soon as we got back to our apartment, we cooked up a second dinner, as we were left underwhelmed and unsatisfied.
+I regret to be negative but as soon as we got back to our Airbnb apartment, we cooked up a second dinner, as we were left underwhelmed and unsatisfied.

-Grassroots Cafe is a 100% plant-based eatery that we went for lunch.
-I’m not going to lie, what compelled me to visit was the fact that it serves vegan doughnuts.
-I can’t recommend Grassroots enough – the doughnuts were divine and we also had delicious ‘pulled pork’ jackfruit sandwiches that were made fresh for us.
+Grassroots Cafe is a 100% plant-based eatery that we went to for lunch.
+I’m not going to lie, what compelled me to visit was the fact that they serve vegan doughnuts.
+I can’t recommend Grassroots enough.
+The doughnuts were divine and we also had delicious ‘pulled pork’ jackfruit sandwiches that were made fresh for us.
 The staff were very friendly and the food was very reasonably priced.

-Herdersons comprises of both a vegan restaurant and shop & deli.
+Herdersons comprises of a vegan restaurant, shop and deli.
 We headed over for a spot of brunch at its deli, which is described as an “original farm shop serving freshly grown organic produce from Janet Henderson’s East Lothian farm”.
 The first thing we noticed was now wonderfully vegan-friendly it is.
 It’s one of those rare places that serves up a wide array of vegan pastries, including scones, croissants and cakes.
 We opted for some smashed avocado bagels, which were lovely.
 I’d highly recommend Hendersons and I’ll definitely be visiting again next time I’m in Edinburgh.

 I found out about the Ubiquitous Chip when I was flicking through some Scotland guidebooks at one of the apartments we were staying at.
 Known by the locals as ‘The Chip’, it has a wonderful airy feel, with natural light pouring in and foliage all around.
 Much to our delight, they serve vegetarian haggis with neeps and tatties, which I was eager to try whilst in Scotland.
 I’d say that a trip to the Ubiquitous Chip is a must when in Glasgow.